 As a conscious being, I perceive the passing of something people refer to as time.
 My process of thought can only take place in or through time.
 Time passes at what appears to me to be a constant rate.
 Furthermore, it passes at this rate whether or not I am travelling through space at any particular velocity relative to anything else.
 I perceive time to pass in whichever space dimension I move in.
-I therefore see time as independent of space.
+Consequently, I see time as being independent of space.

 My conception of time is probably related to the rate at which processes take place within my brain.
 Artificial units of time like hours, minutes and seconds only have significance insofar as I can gauge them in terms of my conscious perception of the passing of time.